 Natalie graduated from the University of New Mexico in 2011 with a Bachelor of Arts in English with a minor in Native American Studies and completed in 2012 a Bachelor of Arts in Family Studies with a minor in Psychology.
 In 2020 she completed a Masters of Arts in Language, Literacy, and Sociocultural Studies with a concentration in American Indian Education.

-She currently works for the University of New Mexico as a Supervisor of Student Success and Certification Officer.
+She currently works for the University of New Mexico as the Director of Academic Success and Certification Officer.

 Natalie is always looking forward to making a better future for our communities.
 Her homegrown morals reflect on commitment, loyalty, and perseverance.
 She looks forward to collaborating with all those who are always making a better foundation for our communities.